ITHit/WebDAVServerSamplesJava/README.md

 This example is a fully-functional WebDAV server that can be used to open, edit and save Microsoft Office documents as well as any other types of files directly to server, without download/upload steps. [more...](https://www.webdavsystem.com/javaserver/server_examples/sql_storage/)

 ## WebDAV Server with File System Back-end Example
 WebDAV server with file system back-end storage is a fully functional Class 2 server that stores all data in file system.
 It utilizes File Extended Attributes to store locks and custom properties.
-This sample can be configured to use Basic or Digest authentication. [more...](https://www.webdavsystem.com/javaserver/server_examples/storage_file_system/)
+This sample is provided in Java and Kotlin and can be configured to use Basic or Digest authentication. [more...](https://www.webdavsystem.com/javaserver/server_examples/storage_file_system/)

 ## WebDAV Server with Versioning Example
 This example demonstrates how you can implement file versioning support in your WebDAV server.
 It is using auto-versioning and each time you save a file the new version is created.
 Your client application does not need to know anything about versioning support on a server side.
 While capable of handling any WebDAV clients, this DeltaV sample is optimized to work with Microsoft Office.
 It is using Lock/Unlock commands to minimize an amount of versions created. [more...](https://www.webdavsystem.com/javaserver/server_examples/deltav_storage/)